MarinAndreGirard/Quantum_Branching/README.md

 ###
-Interesting jupyter notebooks to look at:
+Jupyter notebooks (.ipynb) worth looking at:
-Basic_tools
-Neff_study
-overlap_study
+-Basic_tools
+-Neff_study
+-overlap_study
+-distrib_video (or simply look at its product, the pre-generated gifs)

+In progress/exploratory notebooks:
-Energy non-conservation in branching
+-Energy non-conservation in branching -Weight_conservation

+The python code (.py) contains functions used repeatedly.

+Put explanation in each notebook.

-Basic tools: Has some graphs to verify that a measurement is indeed happening
+--Basic tools: Has some graphs to verify that a measurement is indeed happening

 --Neff_study: Looks at the distribution of the global state over the total hamiltonian spectrum as well as how Neff_schmidt/Neff_total evolves.
 We look at various interaction strengths, which vary the distribution of teh global state over the energy eigenstates.